Goodbye, PMI!

-For loans made since July 1999, lenders are obligated (by federal law) to automatically cancel Private Mortgage Insurance (PMI) when the balance of the loan falls below 78 percent of your purchase amount � but not at the point the loan reaches 22 percent equity.
-(The legal obligation does not include some higher risk mortgages.)
-The good news is that you can cancel your PMI yourself (for a mortgage closing past July '99), without considering the original price of purchase, once your equity climbs to twenty percent.
+For loans closed after July 1999, lending institutions are required (by federal law) to automatically cancel Private Mortgage Insurance (PMI) when the balance of the loan gets lower than 78 percent of the purchase amount � but not at the point the borrower earns 22 percent equity.
+(A number of "higher risk" loan programs are not included.)
+However, you have the right to cancel PMI yourself (for mortgage loans closed after July 1999) once your equity gets to 20 percent, regardless of the original price of purchase.

-As soon as your equity has risen to the magic number of twenty percent, you are just a few steps away from stopping your PMI payments, once and for all.
-You will first notify your lender that you are asking to cancel PMI.
-Next, you will be required to verify that you have at least 20 percent equity.
-You can acquire proof of your equity by getting a state certified appraisal on form URAR-1004 (Uniform Residential Appraisal Report), required by most lending institutions before canceling PMI.
+You can start the process of canceling PMI at the time you you think that your equity reaches 20%.
+Call the mortgage lender to ask for cancellation of PMI.
+Next, you will be asked to verify that you have at least 20 percent equity.
+You can get proof of your equity by getting a state certified appraisal on form URAR-1004 (Uniform Residential Appraisal Report), which is required by most lenders before canceling PMI.

 Got a Question?